Serg046/MsBuildTaskExplorer/README.md

 # MsBuildTaskExplorer
-Visual Studio Add-In for for developers who would like to execute MsBuild targets inside Visual Studio.
+Visual Studio Add-In for developers who would like to execute MsBuild targets inside Visual Studio.
 The add-in analyzes the solution folders to find MsBuild project files (.proj) to get targets and then lists it to provide ability to execute them.

 ![targets](http://i.imgur.com/1BCuNKo.png)